OpenPrinting/openprinting.github.io/docs/foomatic-assistant.md

 1. COMPARISON — two printer refs + compare/vs/difference
 2. EXPLANATION — "why" + recommendation vocabulary
 3. SIMILAR_PRINTERS — similar/alternatives/"better …"
-4. DRIVER_SEARCH — printers-for-driver phrasing, "same driver"
+4. DRIVER_SEARCH — printers-for-driver phrasing, "same driver", "this driver"
 5. DRIVER_LOOKUP — driver-of-printer phrasing
+6. GENERAL_INFO — closed topics: support grades, similarity, help.
+Sits above SUPPORT_QUERY so meaning-questions ("what does perfect support mean?") are answered generally — page context must never capture a meaning-question and answer it with the current printer's own values.
-6. SUPPORT_QUERY — support question about one specific printer
+7. SUPPORT_QUERY — support question about one specific printer
-7. GENERAL_INFO — closed topics: support grades, similarity, help
 8. CAPABILITY_SEARCH — recommend/best or any capability filters
 9. PRINTER_LOOKUP — a printer reference and nothing more specific
 10. UNSUPPORTED — unclear-but-domain, or out-of-domain

+Suggestion chips obey a strict rule: a chip's query is the exact text of its label, it must parse to a supported intent (tested mechanically for every chip the system can produce), and contextual phrasing ("this printer", "this driver") stays in the message and resolves through the typed page context — current-page values are never substituted into the question.

 ## Semantics that must not regress